UsrRed/YLN/README.md

 * A graphical interface for viewing logs is available via Grafana (functional).
 * Password expiration date in the database (functional).

-### What script to execute to create tables in the database?
+### What script to execute to create tables in the database ?

 * What script to run to create tables ?